Physical and Mental Health Effects of Grief

 • Sleep Disturbances: Frequent waking up during the night or restless sleep.

 Quality sleep is vital for your overall health.
 Establishing a bedtime routine, creating a calming sleep environment, and avoiding stimulants before bed can help improve sleep.
-If sleep problems persist, seeking professional help is advisable.
+If sleep problems persist, physical health coaching can offer strategies for restoring balance, focusing on holistic well-being.

 Recognizing When to Seek Professional Help

-It's important to recognize when grief becomes overwhelming and professional help may be needed.
+It's important to recognize when grief overwhelms and professional help may be needed.
 Consider seeking help if you experience any of the following:

 • Inability to function in daily life